inzombiak/MinkowskiSum/README.md

 Note: A lot of the functions are not optimized.
 I'll try to mark them at some point, but in general be aware that this is not an optimal implementation, just an implementation.

+Note 2: I had a lot of difficulty understanding the paper by Baram, mostly what the collision/intersection tests are for (probably because M-sum is for collision detection itself so seems odd to use another collision detection method to build somethign thats used for collision detection).
+I've managed to get this program to work for a lot of cases, but there are still bugs.
+I'll come back to it later and try to fix them.

 I'll probably add buttons later, but until then

 ## Controls: